tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/产品简介/产品优势_intl_en.md

-You can watch the video below to quickly understand the advantages of Tencent Cloud CDN:
-<div class="doc-video-mod"><iframe src="https://cloud.tencent.com/edu/learning/quick-play/2208-31056?source=gw.doc.media&withPoster=1&notip=1"></iframe></div>

 ## Vast Resource Reserves
-### Nodes in Mainland China
+### Nodes in mainland China
-CDN has over 1,100 cache nodes deployed across all provinces in Mainland China, with a total reserved bandwidth of over 100 Tbps.
-These are all high performance and highly secure Tencent Cloud data centers that comes with quality ISP networks.
-In addition, Tencent Cloud strengthened connections with China Mobile, China Unicom, China Telecom, as well as over 50 small and medium-sized ISPs, and has built four central nodes, significantly improving CDN's acceleration effect.
+CDN has over 1,100 cache nodes deployed across all provinces in mainland China, with a total reserved bandwidth of over 100 Tbps.
+These are all high performance and highly secure Tencent Cloud data centers with quality ISP networks.
+In addition, Tencent Cloud has strengthened connections with China Mobile, China Unicom, China Telecom, and over 50 small and medium-sized ISPs, and has built four central nodes to significantly improve CDN's acceleration effect.
 ![img](https://main.qcloudimg.com/raw/487228cdfb5666b34edab2242db7c3c0.jpg)

-### Nodes outside Mainland China
+### Nodes outside mainland China
 CDN has been working industriously on global acceleration since 2017.
-As of January 2020, CDN has over 1,000 cache nodes across more than 50 countries and regions, with a total reserved bandwidth of over 20 Tbps, helping your business go global with ease and speed.
+As of January 2020, CDN has over 1,000 cache nodes across more than 50 countries and regions with a total reserved bandwidth of over 20 Tbps, helping your business go global with ease and speed.
 ![image-20200210165753661](https://main.qcloudimg.com/raw/034a95d5f46fb8bf848c0a53dd265611.png)

 | Region | Distribution |